raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 Here are a couple tips to hopefully help you conquer the HEXAPLEX!

 - Know your difference between clockwise and counter-clockwise.
-- It's easier to fill a gap of two than it is to fill a gap of one.
+- It's easier to fill a gap of two tris than it is to fill a gap of one.
-- Plan for the tiles that reward higher points!
+- Plan for the tris that reward higher points!
-- Make use of power-ups when possible, and especially when beneficial.
+- Make use of Power-ups when possible, and especially when beneficial.
 - The crank can perform Swaps faster, but is harder to dial in precisely.
-- Use bombs at opportune times to reshuffle a poor layout!
+- Use Bombs at opportune times to re-shuffle a poor layout!
-- When in doubt, just take a moment to study the board.
+- When in doubt, just take a moment to study the HEXAPLEX.
 You've got more time than you think!

 # Enhanced Sound Pack